Syndace/python-omemo/functionality.md

     - [x] automated responses are delayed until after catch-up is done and only one message is sent per stale session afterwards
     - [x] requires empty OMEMO messages

-- [ ] stale devices are not detected
+- [x] stale devices are not detected
-    - [ ] however, API is offered to query the sending chain length of a session, which is one important piece of information that clients might use for staleness detection
+    - [x] however, API is offered to query the sending chain length of a session, which is one important piece of information that clients might use for staleness detection

 - [x] account purging is supported
     - [x] removes all data related to a bare JID across all backends
     - [x] useful e.g. to remove all OMEMO-related data corresponding to an XMPP account that was blocked by the user

-- [x] a convenience method to get the identity key fingerprint of a device is provided
+- [x] a convenience method to get the identity key fingerprint is provided
     - [x] independent of the backend

 - [x] methods are provided to retrieve information about devices